 Kalamata is a region of the Peloponnese and is widely known for its olive production.
 The dark brown olives are packed in wine vinegar and olive and they are a treat, especially when served inside a Horiatiki salad!
 Some authentic Kalamata olives will up your salad game, bringing the freshness of the Mediterranean cuisine right to your table.

 Owl - credits: shop.getty.edu

-The owl is the symbol of the ancient Greek goddess Athena and can be the perfect gift for your children.
-Use the owl figurine as an opportunity to recount to them the story of Athena; kids always love listening to myths and fables!
-What's more, it's a tasteful piece of decor that will pretty up your home, reminding you of your fun times in Greece!
+The Greek wise owl is the symbol of the ancient Greek goddess Athena and can be the perfect gift for your children.
+Use the owl figurine as an opportunity to recount to them the story of Athena and the rest of the all-time favorite characters of Greek Mythology; kids always love listening to myths and fables!
+What's more, it's a tasteful piece of decor that will impress your guests and will remind you of your fun times in Greece!

 Greek Komboloi - credits: http://www.greece-is.com

 Greek Komboloi, probably known to you as worry beads, has been a part of Greek culture for centuries, a remnant of the Turkish occupation.

 Traditionally consisting of between 23 and 33 beads, it is said that the sound produced from the dangling komboloi, as well as the fidgeting motions one demonstrates while holding it, acts the same way as a stress-ball, relieving one's anxiety and build-up tension.
 If you feel like bringing back to your country the Greek stress-reliever, you can do so for under 10 euros in most of the tourist shops around the country.